Creating Hope and Opportunity for Alabama Students' Education (CHOOSE) Act of 2024

 Who is eligible for the CHOOSE Act?

-Year 1: 2025-2026
+First Year of Implementation: 2025-2026

 • The first 500 ESAs go to students with special needs.